ljubon/waltz/docker/DOCKER.md

-# Run Waltz
+# Run Waltz as a container

 ### Pre Requisites

 * Docker
-* Postgres DB instance
+* Postgres DB instance (optional, can run in Docker instead)

 # Configuration

-- Container will use default values to connect Waltz to DB and try to `update` Postgres database and `run` Waltz.
+- The Waltz container will use default values to connect its DB.
+- By default it will try to `update` its DB and then `run` Waltz.
-- You can change this with providing environment variables to container or as part of [docker-compose.yml](../docker-compose.yml)
+- You can change this by providing environment variables to the container on the command line or as part of [docker-compose.yml](../docker-compose.yml)

 ## Default values and actions
- Container will execute two commands `update` and `run`.
-First command will `update` the database instance running `liquibase` command with default parameters for PostgreSQL instance listed below.
-Second command `run` will execute `catalina run` database and `run` Waltz.
+The container will execute two commands: `update` and `run`.
+The first command will `update` the database instance by running `liquibase` against it.
+The second command `run` will execute `catalina.sh run` to `run` Waltz.

+The default parameters are listed below:

 * `DB_HOST="postgres"`
 * `DB_PORT="5432"`